-The Facebook app for Android uses a feature called “Global enviroment Collector Library” to collect information related to the user's system libraries and send them to the company's servers.
+The Facebook app for Android uses a feature called the "Global Collector Library" to collect information about the user's libraries and send it to the company's servers.

-Of course, something like this is not new, since many times the company has been "caught" collecting every data from its users.
-The news in this case would be that she was not interested data, in a parallel universe ….maybe.
+Of course, this is not new, since many times the company has been "caught" collecting any data from its users.
+The new thing in this case would be that she was not interested in the data, in a parallel universe ίσ .maybe.

 Jane Manchun Wong, an application researcher from Hong Kong, discovered that Facebook's Android application scans the phone, creates lists of system libraries and uploads them to a social network server.